xichen1997/RTS_made_by_AI/README.md

 ## Contributing

 We welcome contributions to the RTS Game project!
 If you'd like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md) and submit a pull request.

-## License

-The RTS Game is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the game as per the terms of the license.